-The AIMS Target Return Fund is a multi-strategy portfolio targeting an annual return of cash plus five per cent per annum above the Central Bank base rate over a rolling three-year period (gross of fees), with less than half the volatility of global equities.
+The AIMS Target Return Fund is a multi-strategy portfolio that targets an annual return of cash plus five per cent per annum above the Central Bank base rate over a rolling three-year period (gross of fees), with less than half the volatility of global equities.

 It seeks to deliver returns that are uncorrelated to other asset classes, acting as a diversifier within investors’ broader portfolios and providing some protection against the impact of equity market volatility.